Why Is Smart Investment Important?

 If you do not have a clear idea of the investment market, it is always advisable to invest through Mutual Funds as it offers professional fund management in exchange for a modest professional fee.

-3. Playing Safe in the Short Terms
+3. Playing Safe In The Short Terms

 In case you are looking at a time horizon of 5 years or even less, it is recommended to invest in instruments that offer fixed income.
 Even though they offer low rates of return, the risk factor of these investments is very low as they provide capital safety.